-CDC programs perform AST of bacterial isolates collected in surveillance programs and isolates submitted to CDC from the reference laboratories for susceptibility testing because of unusual resistance.
-CDC’s default method is frozen broth microdilution using in-house prepared panels according to standards established by the Clinical and Laboratory Standards Institute (CLSI Document M7).
+CDC programs perform AST of bacterial and bloodstream Candida isolates collected in surveillance programs and isolates submitted to CDC from the reference laboratories for susceptibility testing because of unusual resistance.
+CDC’s default method is frozen broth microdilution using in-house prepared panels according to standards established by the Clinical and Laboratory Standards Institute (CLSI Documents: M7 for bacteria; M27 with M60 for Candida).
+Etest is a reference method for antifungal susceptibility to amphotericin B in accordance with CLSI M-27e4.
 CDC is making these data available online for use in setting breakpoints for interpretation of antimicrobial susceptibility testing.

-The downloadable workbooks contain tables and graphic representations that display MIC distributions for various bacteria.
+The downloadable workbooks contain tables and graphic representations that display MIC distributions for various bacteria and Candida.
 We provide a description of the isolates tested with each dataset.
-CDC will continue to expand this database to include data from other bacteria and data from new antibiotics.
+CDC will continue to expand this database to include data from additional bacterial and fungal isolates and data from new antimicrobial drugs.

 To receive a monthly update highlighting our recent work to prevent infectious disease, enter your email address:

 CDC is the nation's health protection agency, working 24/7 to protect America from health and safety threats, both foreign and domestic.
 CDC increases the health security of our nation.Find out how